Walter Aubrey Thomas

 Walter Aubrey Thomas (1864, Birkenhead, Cheshire – 1934, Wirral, Cheshire) (also known as Aubrey Thomas) was an English architect who practised from an office in Dale Street, Liverpool.
-For his training he was articled to the Liverpool architect Francis Doyle, and established his own independent practice in about 1876.
+For his training he was articled to the Liverpool architect Francis Doyle, and established his independent practice in about 1876.
 His works consisted mainly of commercial buildings.
 He has been described as "the most individual Liverpool architect of the early 1900s".
 At least seven of his works are designated by English Heritage as listed buildings, and these are included in the list below, of which the most notable is the Grade I listed Royal Liver Building.
 Sharples and Pollard in the Pevsner Architectural Guides state that "his work shows admirable inventiveness and stylistic variety, as well as ambition matched by technological resourcefulness".